 Kurt and Roger Henderson shared a passion for missions and founded the Khayamandi Foundation a few years back, as a means to collect and channel funding for the various projects that they had been involved in – particularly in South Africa’s Knysna and Cape Town areas.
 As others have caught the vision and come on board, the foundation has grown in vision and scope, allowing for expanded and targeted projects – including sponsoring promising students to gain an education in an increasingly difficult environment.

-Roger and his wife Margo have been married for the past 45 years.
-They have two grown daughters and 6 grandchildren.
+Roger and his wife Margo have been married for 48

 Coop is a retired mechanical and civil engineer practicing for over 30 years, primarily as a registered professional engineer in the areas of land development, municipal water and wastewater, and renewable energy development.
 While researching how he might give back and use his time in retirement, a close friend introduced him to the Khayamandi Foundation founder and current president Kurt Malzer.
 Coop accepted Kurt’s invitation to serve on a construction team to Knysna, South Africa in the role of project manager to plan and construct a Sunday school room at My Father’s House Baptist Church in the economically challenged “Township” area of Knysna.
 Tracy handled logistics, housing, meals, etc for the trip.
 God did awesome things on that trip that solidified amazing friendships within the team and with the people of Knysna.
 They were both hooked.

 Since that trip in the fall of 2014 the Coopers have returned six additional times to Knysna for various mission opportunities.
-Their most recent stay in Knysna was for three months, during which time they tutored, mentored, built relationships in Town and in the Township, presented the gospel, taught carpentry at Hands and Heart (A YFC skills center), and trained new leadership for the “GIrl’s Talk” program.
-Coop and Tracy have left a big part of their hearts in Knysna and will be returning in January of 2019 for another three month mission.
+Their most recent stay in Knysna was for three months, during which time they tutored, mentored, built relationships in Town and in the Township, presented the gospel, taught carpentry at Hands and Heart (A YFC skills center), and trained new leadership for the “Girl’s Talk” program.
+Coop and Tracy have left a big part of their hearts in Knysna and now return annually for three months.

 Chris lives in Augusta, GA with his wife and 2 children (boy/girl twins).
 Originally from Plantation, Florida, he graduated with bachelor and Master’s degree from Auburn University before attending Nova Southeastern University for medical school.
 He moved to Augusta for a family medicine residency at the Medical College of Georgia, and fell in love with the community and joined a private primary care practice, Evans Medical Group.